I'm excited to work with you!

 Once I do the initial insertion of your text, I'll ask that you use your web site manager to make any adjustments on text that is needed.
 This policy is not because I’m lazy or don’t want to do it for you – but rather, because it gives you the opportunity to familiarize yourself with the editing tools before the site launches and I'm be immediately accessible for any questions you have.

 Read through information about how the development process will work.

 Development begins on your scheduled start date unless required materials are missing.
 If our start date is delayed more than a 2-3 days because materials aren't ready, all stages of development will take longer, as I'll have to bump you to a week already reserved for someone else.

 - Template Designs

-Template designs are usually launched publicly in less than two weeks unless it's a rush job (which cuts that time in half).
+Template designs are usually launched publicly within 2-3 weeks from our start date unless it's a rush job (which cuts that time in half).
 However, more time will be needed if you order non-standard customizations or request an extensive number of revisions after the initial draft is finished.